smx06/go-civitai-downloader/README.md

 * It also seems the civitai API had incorrect file extensions, for example an image could be listed as .jpeg but actually is .webp :(.
 This has been fixed to use the correct file extension.
 * Fixed an issue where config.toml file values were not being properly carried through.
 * Fixed downloads not verifying filenames properly when ran twice, which resulted in re downloads.
+* Added a `torrent` command to generate `.torrent` files (and optional magnet links) for downloaded model directories, allowing for peer-to-peer sharing.
+Supports multiple tracker URLs, concurrency, and overwriting.
+* Integrated Bleve search indexing.
+Model metadata, file paths, and torrent information are now indexed when models are downloaded or torrents are generated.
+This lays the groundwork for future search capabilities (currently no direct user-facing search command via Bleve).

 ### 26 August 2025